sahnoun99/sahnoun99/README.md

 👨‍🌾👨‍💻 Howdy, I'm ** Mohamed **  - an indie full-stack developer and farmer, leading a dual life working for myself in both fields.
 My hands get dirty in the fields, and my code keeps things running smoothly in the digital world.

+🌱 **Farming by Day:**
+When I'm not immersed in the world of code, I'm tending to my crops and livestock.
+There's something profoundly satisfying about nurturing the land and watching it flourish.

+💻 **Coding by Night:**
+By nightfall, I put on my developer hat, crafting web applications and solutions that simplify complexity.
+My recent project, "SYYN," is a testament to my dedication to efficient, practical solutions.

 <img src="https://dr.savee-cdn.com/things/6/4/cc011354d5a3747868d81c.png" />

 ### 🧰 Languages and Tools